BA International Business by MGIMO

 Language: English (Years 1-3), Russian (Year 4)

 Programme Title: International Business

-Degree Awarded: BA Management - International Business
+Degree Awarded: Bachelor (Hons) in Management - International Business

 All the methodologies, concepts, insights and frameworks this course provides for students are academically relevant as they are based on practices by tried and tested professionals in the business world.

 The students will get to apply their newly acquired knowledge to practical examples and contemporary business cases through engaged, interactive discussions and role plays.
 As well as gaining modern business concepts, students will also develop highly relevant skills that are of crucial importance for professional and personal success in today's societies through challenging their analytical, creative and critical thinking skills.